Ideefixze/Softbodies/README.md

 This works pretty well with static object that can be touched and their shape doesn't change much.
 Also for optimization: this could be a good thing to use compute shaders as a lot of simple tasks can be done in parallel.

+**Repository: Softbody - contains class of an single SoftVertex and Softbody that handles all SoftVertices making mesh fit with them.**

 ## Jellybody - Springs and the Mesh

 The basic concept of all dynamic and jelly-like bodies is to use springs: connection between points that makes them remain their original distance.
 If we set those points at the vertices of a mesh, and make connections between each vertex pair... we could manipulate a mesh into behaving like a jelly.
 Then, those jelly vertices are mapped into mesh vertices, so mesh can be changed.
 Also those points should have some kind of mass to simulate physics with (Rigidbody in Unity).